JuanGaleano/CORESIDENCE/README.md

 ## About this repository

-<p align="justify"> This respository contains all the syntax produced for building the three branches of the CORESIDENCE DATABASE.</p>
+<p align="justify"> This respository contains the syntax produced for building the three branches (national, subnational and subnational harmonized) of the CORESIDENCE DATABASE.</p>